StochLab/SlopedTerrainLinearPolicy/README.md

 **Note:** The initial policies are by default saved in the *initial_policies* folder.

 ### To train the linear policy with ARS
-This is where the ARS trainining starts, with the initial polciy trainied in the previous step.
+This is where the ARS trainining starts,with the initial polciy trainied in the previous step.

         python train_policy.py